adri102623/Kenken-Game/README.md

 # Kenken-Game
-App to play the game Kenken (Java)
+App to play the game Kenken

 ## Usage
 Extract zip and open in terminal